-My first day life law student I was totally clueless.
+My first day as a law student I was totally clueless.
 The law school sent my package of information to the wrong address and failed to contact me when it was returned.
 I was trying to move my family, finish work at my job so I could return if I decided law school was not for me, and figuring out how I was going to pay for all of this.
 On top of that my laptop computer had not arrived and neither had my law school books.

 Here are a few tips that I wish someone had someone had written out and given out to all the first year law students.

-YOUR LEGAL OUTLINE Your legal outline is where you need to spend your time.
-You need a computer program similar to .
+Your legal outline is where you need to spend your day.
+You need a computer program similar to ONENOTE.
 Most of their other material is crap but this program is excellent and cheap.
 It allows you to link to the cases directly on Westlaw or Lexis Nexis and you simply copy the case brief directly into your notes.
 You can also incorporate any other material directly into your final exam outline.
 You will need to play around with your final outline as you go along.
 You want enough information but not so much that you are overwhelmed.
 Find out what materials, if any, your professor will allow you to take into the exam and prepare your final law school outline accordingly.
 Click on the links at left to find legal outlines for each law school course.
 There are also some links to outline banks below.
 Please do not rely on these outlines as anything but a guide.
 If you do not prepare your own outline, you will be lost at exam time.
 There are links to various law school outline banks at the bottom of this page.
 Also check the link on the left for the specific law school course for resources and sample law school exams.

-LEGAL STUDY AIDS My first year as a law student I was naive enough to believe that I could get the material from the textbook and going to class.
+My first year as a law student I was naive enough to believe that I could get the material from the textbook and going to class.
 WRONG While I knew the cases, I was lacking in the concepts.
 You are much better off ignoring the hornbook and purchasing two good legal study aids at the start of the semester.
 I waited until just shortly before exams to buy the study aids and then realized how little the class prepared me for the law school exam.
 The Examples and Explanations Series or Glannon should be your first purchase.
 Then Siegles or Exam Pro depending on the particular class.
 Click on the links at the left to see the recommendations for each course.

-THE ESSAY EXAM The ONLY way to prepare for your final law school essay exam is to look at past exams and practice writing the answers under timed conditions.
+The ONLY way to prepare for your final law school essay exam is to look at past exams and practice writing the answers under timed conditions.
 There are only so many concepts and so many situations per course.
 By going over past law school exams you will get the "black letter" law down and will not waste time with the rule.
 You will also learn how to quickly pick out the issues which is the most important ability required to ace the essay law school exam.
 You need to start this early in the semester and not wait until just before your exam.
 This will help you understand the concepts and ask questions in class about anything you do not understand.
 Click here for tips on essay exam taking.

 CHECK THE SPECIFIC COURSE LINKS ON THE LEFT FOR MORE SAMPLE EXAMS